-Year 2 Curriculum Letter
+Y2 - Term 2 Curriculum Letter

 Within these contexts the children will have the opportunity to:

-- read aloud with intonation and expression appropriate to the grammar and punctuation of a sentence;
+- Read aloud with intonation and expression appropriate to the grammar and punctuation of a sentence

-- secure their understanding and use of simple sentences in their own writing;
+- Secure their understanding and use of simple sentences in their own writing

-Please support your child in the completion of their weekly maths homework.
-This will encourage the children to explain their thinking.
 Children can be helped at home with oral maths, addition and subtraction, and counting objects in 1s, 2s, 5s and 10s.
 Other skills to practise are telling the time, counting pocket money, looking for prices, weights and liquid measures at the supermarket and in the kitchen.
 We return regularly to these skills, but any additional practice is invaluable.

 RE and PSHE